Jayveer/Decima-Explorer/README.md

 # Decima Explorer

-Decima Explorer is a free and open-source program designed to allow you to unpack files from the archive structure used by games using the Decima engine.
-Currently files must be extracted using their ID as I am unaware of how the file names are mapped.
+Decima Explorer is a free and open-source program designed to allow you to unpack data from the archive structures used by games using the Decima engine.

 Support for encrypted files has been added thanks to Ekey, and [Wunkolo](https://github.com/Wunkolo) for researching, implementing and documenting the decryption algorithm.
 Wunkolo's [implementation can be found here](https://github.com/Wunkolo/DecimaTools).
-Also added support for extracting a file based on its name, passing a directory as a file name, and movile file archives.

 This program uses [Ooz](https://github.com/powzix/ooz) created by [Powzix](https://github.com/powzix) for decompression.
 It is slightly modified for this programs purposes.
 Ooz is under GPL licensing.